4d/docs/website/translated_docs/de/WebServer/httpRequests.md

 The features of this method are:

 - The values of the variables *vtNav_appName*, *vtNav_appVersion*, *vtNav_appCodeName*, and *vtNav_userAgent* (bound to the HTML objects having the same names) are retrieved using the `WEB GET VARIABLES` command from HTML objects created by the *GetBrowserInformation* JavaScript script.
 - Out of the *vsbLogOn*, *vsbRegister* and *vsbInformation* variables bound to the three Submit buttons, only the one corresponding to the button that was clicked will be retrieved by the `WEB GET VARIABLES` command.
 When the submit is performed by one of these buttons, the browser returns the value of the clicked button to 4D.
 This tells you which button was clicked.
+This tells you which button was clicked.

 Keep in main that with HTML, all objects are text objects.
-If you use a SELECT object, it is the value of the highlighted element in the object that is returned in the `WEB GET VARIABLES` command, and not the position of the element in the array as in 4D. `WEB GET VARIABLES` always returns values of the Text type.
+If you use a SELECT object, it is the value of the highlighted element in the object that is returned in the `WEB GET VARIABLES` command, and not the position of the element in the array as in 4D. `WEB GET VARIABLES` always returns values of the Text type. `WEB GET VARIABLES` always returns values of the Text type.

 ## Other Web Server Commands